SeascapeScience/SeascapeScience.github.io/_pages/about.md

   - /about.html
 ---

+A place for writing about
+- [x] the future oceans,
+  - [x] data and algorithms,
+    - [x] equity and justice,
-A place for writing about the future oceans, data and algorithms, equity, and the fate of humanity.
+      - [x] and the fate of humanity.